Warwick-Allen/nextjs-no-netlify/workshop-script.md

 * Then it asks for permission to access that repo on GitHub.

    > **Note** If the presenter is using gitpod, then they'll need to use a GitHub
-   > access token to do this.
+   > access token to do this (note - it needs to be a classic token, to
+   > provide the expected fields).
 There's no need to explain the details.
 The
    > audience will probably want to use the GitHub app.
    >
    > (It will show the token!
 So explain “not going to show you my token!” and